-Attributes: Appropriate for First-Year, ES Discip Specializations Crs, Political Science Elective, Security Studies Course, Social Sciences (Division II) 200 Global Economy Concentration upon strategies pursued by nation states in their interaction with international business enterprises and nongovernmental organizations.
-Students will work from an interdisciplinary perspective, with case studies of episodes in U.S. economic history and of selected countries from Africa, Asia, Europe and Latin America.
-To facilitate their analysis, students will study concepts drawn from trade theory, commercial and industrial policy, balance of payments accounting, exchange rate determination, and open-economy macroeconomics.
-As such, the course will draw heavily from the introductory economics courses.
-This approach will help develop an appreciation for the complex environment in which both political leaders and corporate managers operate.
+Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS), LAWP Policy Elective, PMGT International Policy, Political Science Elective, Security Studies Course, Social Sciences 200 Global Economy The course introduces economic theory that builds on ideas from introductory microeconomics and macroeconomics.
+It uses that theory as a framework for examining developments in the changing global system.
+Developments include the revolution in information technology; the dynamics of human population growth; the implications of climate change; challenges to human security; and emerging patterns of organizational interdependence and collaboration.
+Those developments provide the context for business managers and for government officials responsible for shaping strategies and implementing policies.
 Prerequisite: ECON 111 and 112; concurrent enrollment in ECON 112 by permission of the instructor.
 This course is cross-listed as INBM 200.
-Attributes: EASN Elective Set 3 260 History of International Relations This course is designed to give students an opportunity to apply theories of international relations to major events and issues in world history.
-Concepts such as balance of power, appeasement and imperialism will be studied against the backdrop of world historical events such as the Congress of Vienna, World War II, and the Algerian War.
+Attributes: EASN Elective Set 3, ENST Discip Spec (ESDS), Sustainability Connections 260 History of International Relations This course is designed to give students an opportunity to apply theories of international relations to major events and issues in world history.
+Concepts such as balance of power, appearement and imperialism will be studied against the backdrop of world historical events such as the Congress of Vienna, World War II, and the Algerian War.
 Prerequisite: INST 170 or POSC 170.

-Attributes: ES Discip Specializations Crs, INST Diplomatic History Course 270 European Union The European Union (EU) remains a work-in-progress, and this course will help students to contextualize the EU's development since the mid-1950s, understand the way that it currently functions, and think about how it is likely to evolve in the future.
+Attributes: ENST Discip Spec (ESDS), INST Diplomatic History Course 270 European Union The European Union (EU) remains a work-in-progress, and this course will help students to contextualize the EU's development since the mid-1950s, understand the way that it currently functions, and think about how it is likely to evolve in the future.
 Substantively, the course covers the theory and history of European integration; the EU's unusual (and evolving) institutional structure and political processes; the major policy areas of the EU; and the power dynamics between the EU and its member states.
 This course is cross-listed as POSC 270.
-This course fulfills the Social Sciences (Division II) distribution requirement.

 Attributes: Comparative Poli Sci Course, INST European Course, LAWP Policy Elective, PMGT International Policy, Social Sciences 271 Ethics and International Security A course in applied ethics that examines the role ethical considerations both do and should play in the pursuit of national and international security objectives.
 Among the specific topics to be examined are the decision to go to war, rules governing how wars are fought, the ethics of weapons of mass destruction, the ethics of terrorism, the torture debate, economic sanctions, and humanitarian intervention.
 Prerequisite: POSC 170, or permission of the instructor.
 This course is cross-listed as POSC 271.
-Attributes: ENST Discip Spec (ESDS), INST Globaliz & Sustain Course, PMGT Ethics Elective, Political Science Elective, Security Studies Course 272 International Terrorism This course provides a historic overview of international terrorism, its origins, evolution, characteristics, and the strategies of the participants.
+Attributes: ENST Discip Spec (ESDS), INST Globaliz & Sustain Course, LAWP/PMGT Ethics Elective, Political Science Elective, Security Studies Course 272 International Terrorism This course provides a historic overview of international terrorism, its origins, evolution, characteristics, and the strategies of the participants.
 Starting with a clear definition of terrorism, the course will examine various historic case studies in an effort to identify common characteristics of terrorist activity, terrorist motivations, the origins of today's terrorist movements, and a general typology of terrorism.
 Studies will focus on specific "types" of terrorist activity as those types manifest themselves in the world today.
 The catastrophic events of September 11, 2001 and their impact on the national security of the United States will be the subject of several lessons.
 Finally, this course will examine the current strategies in the international struggle against terrorism, and their implications and challenges.
 This course is cross-listed as POSC 272.